Forts of the Civil War Era

 In the post-war period, Beaufort County experienced a period of slow recovery.
 The abolition of slavery brought significant changes to the social and economic fabric of the county, as former enslaved individuals sought to establish new lives and opportunities.
 In the 20th century, Beaufort County became a popular tourist destination, known for its natural beauty and historic charm.
 Today, the county continues to thrive as a popular tourist destination and as a hub for military activity due to the presence of several military bases.

-This timeline provides a concise overview of the key events in the history of Beaufort County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Beaufort County, South Carolina.

 • 1514: The area that is now Beaufort County is explored by Spanish conquistadors.